mehdisparktech/cabwire/README.md

 - For GET requests, you may not need a request model.
 - For DELETE requests, you typically only need an ID parameter.
 - Customize the JSON structures according to your API specifications.

+## Ride Request Feature

+The app now includes a ride request creation feature that allows passengers to:

+1. Select a service type and category
+2. Specify pickup and dropoff locations
+3. Choose a payment method
+4. Request a ride

+### Architecture

+This feature follows the clean architecture approach:

+- **Domain Layer**:
+  - `RideEntity`: Represents the core business object with ride details
+  - `RideRepository`: Interface defining ride-related operations
+  - `CreateRideRequestUseCase`: Use case for creating a ride request

+- **Data Layer**:
+  - `CreateRideRequestModel` & `RideResponseModel`: Data models for API communication
+  - `RideMapper`: Converts between entities and data models
+  - `RideRemoteDataSource`: Handles API communication
+  - `RideRepositoryImpl`: Implements the repository interface

+- **Presentation Layer**:
+  - `CarBookingPresenter`: Manages the UI state and business logic
+  - `CarBookingUiState`: Represents the UI state
+  - `CarBookingScreen`: The user interface for booking a ride

+### Usage

+To use the ride request feature, navigate to the car booking screen and follow these steps:

+1. Select a service type (Standard/Premium)
+2. Select a category (Economy/Luxury)
+3. Enter pickup and dropoff locations
+4. Choose a payment method
+5. Tap "Request Ride" to create the ride request